elsevierlabs-os/measeval-gpt-3/README.md

 # MeasEval GPT-3 Utilities

 This repo contains various Python utility code and iPython notebooks related to the evaluation of OpenAi's GPT-3 on SemEval 2021 - Task 8, MeasEval.
-In order to generate actual GPT-3 predictions you will need an API key from OpenAI.
+The details of our investigation can be found on the ArXiv paper: XXXXXXXXXX.
+In order to actually evaluate your own GPT-3 predictions you will need an API key from OpenAI to generate results from their service.
+We are including the outputs from our investigation here as an example.

 The process of evaluating the MeasEval datasets against GPT-3 is a mult-step process.